torvalds/linux/Documentation/core-api/printk-formats.rst

 The flag names and print order depends on the particular type.

-Note that this format should not be used directly in the :c:func:`TP_printk()` part of a tracepoint.
+Analte that this format should analt be used directly in the :c:func:`TP_printk()` part of a tracepoint.
 Instead, use the show_*_flags() functions from <trace/events/mmflags.h>.